Bahram-e Pazhdo

 The oldest surviving copy of the Bahariyyat is in a greater collection that dates to 1653-1655.
 That edition of the Bahariyyat, dated 1654, covers folios 219-223 of the 512-folio codex.
-As of 1989, the compendium was in the custody of the Public Library in St. Petersburg, Russia.
+As of 1989, the compendium was in the custody of the Public Library in Saint Petersburg, Russia.

-Bahram-e Pazhdo was the father of Zartosht Bahram, composer of the better-known Zartosht-nama.
+Bahram-e Pazhdo was the father of Zartosht Bahram, composer of the better-known Zaratosht-nama.
 In the son's verse adaptation of the Book of Arda Viraf and which immediately precedes the father's poem in the above-mentioned 512-folio codex, Bahram-e Pazhdo is described as a writer (dabir), as a man of letters (adib), as a priest (herbad) and astronomer, and as someone who wrote good poetry in Middle Persian and in New Persian.